geraldwuhoo/homelab-iac/README.md

 ## What does this do?

-Starting with a minimal working Proxmox cluster, Ceph cluster, and RHEL8-based VM template, this IaC repo configures the following:
+Starting with a minimal working Proxmox cluster, Ceph cluster, and [openSUSE MicroOS cloud-init image](https://en.opensuse.org/Portal:MicroOS/Downloads), this IaC repo configures the following:

-* HA Kubernetes cluster deployed via `kubeadm`
+* HA Kubernetes cluster deployed via `k3s`
-    * 3 controlplane nodes
+    * 3 controlplane nodes (able to run workloads)
     * 3 worker nodes
 * Idempotent creation/destruction of Kubernetes nodes
 * Kube-vip floating IP via ARP for HA entrypoint to cluster